What is an Agile Approach, Agile Pitfalls in Construction Industry?

-Here are some basics of Agile Project Management that need to be clarifies before dig-in further;
+Here are some basics of Agile Project Management that need to be clarified before dig-in further;

-- Base of Agile: Project is always broken down into chunks that is usable and add value.
-Be careful it’s not like WBS where you can not hand over that part to customer.
+- A base of Agile: Project is always broken down into chunks that is usable and add value.
+Be careful it’s not like WBS where you can not hand over that part to the customer.

-- Product Approval: Customer is much involved when implementing this strategy and is aligned throughout the product phase.
+- Product Approval: Customer is much involved when implementing this strategy and is aligned throughout the production phase.
 Hence, final acceptance is very easy when it comes to Agile.

-- Continuous Feedback: Continuous improvement as Agile is very adaptive in term that will sure increase the overall productivity of the team.
+- Continuous Feedback: Continuous improvement as Agile is very adaptive in a term that will surely increase the overall productivity of the team.

-- Team Building Approach: Great way of team development as any individual is not under stress for long time as client approves or suggest any improvement on time.
+- Team Building Approach: Great way of team development as an individual is not under stress for a long time as client approves or suggest any improvement on time.

-Agile strategy allows any organization to perform in a more efficient manner by defining employee tasks quite clearly in relation to a customer changing project provisions.
+The agile strategy allows an organization to perform in a more efficient manner by defining employee tasks quite clearly in relation to a customer changing project provisions.
 Therefore, it avoids missed deadlines, unnecessary workload, these factors can paralyze an organization.

 How to Use Agile | Construction Industry

-As discussed earlier, Agile strategy is basically done and dusted in software development project where to change or roll-back any part is through coding and de-coding only.
+As discussed earlier, Agile strategy is basically done and dusted in a software development project where to change or roll-back any part is through coding and decoding only.
 In this perspective, we have a bit room to utilize this in Construction like below;